Facial Trauma Surgery

 How Do I Prepare For Facial Trauma Surgery?

 Though facial trauma surgery can sound intimidating, we are on hand to reassure you that we will make the procedure as safe and painless for you as possible.
 After we look over your health needs and medical history with you, we then talk about what kind of sedation or anesthesia you would like.
 We will give you a preparation and support plan so that you know what you can eat or drink before and after the surgery.

 Once the procedure is finished, make sure to follow the directions our dentists give you and to take the medications that we prescribe.
+If you are worried about the recovery, ask for more information about platelet rich plasma treatment.
 We will keep you fully informed as to what you can expect from your mouth as you recover from the surgery, and we guarantee that you will leave us with a higher quality of dental health than you had before.